1200wd/web-coineva/content/python-bitcoin-library.rst

 To push a transaction to the network.
 To determine optimal service fee for a transaction.
 Or to update your wallet's balance.

-Example: Get estimated transactionfee in sathosis per Kb for confirmation within 5 blocks
+Example: Get estimated transaction fee in sathosis per Kb for confirmation within 5 blocks

 .. code-block:: python